Programs

 Visit our Youtube channel to watch videos of our past speakers.

-Join us every Wednesday from 12 to 1:30 pm for a casual grief walk and talk, along the Ottawa River.
 Sign up begins at 11:50 am in the lobby of the Bronson Centre, 211 Bronson Avenue.
 Our volunteer facilitators will be there to greet you.

 Our programs are free.
 Suggested donations of $10 per weekly sessions are appreciated.
 If you can, please donate.